 b.
 With work experience

 Pretty much the same rules stated above (for high school student with work experience) apply.
-Except that more details about your education would be expected since you are still an entry level candidate.
+Except that more details about your education would be expected since you are still an entry-level candidate.
 If your professional experience is significant enough, however, you should stifle the educational details in favor of work experience.
 Your GPA (if it’s more than 3.0), clubs and activities and educational achievement should be included.Remember work experience is more valuable out there than any educational achievement you might have.
 So if it’s not too late, you should start thinking of how you can gain relevant work experience in the industry you hope to build a career in, even while you’re still studying.

 3. As a WORKING PROFESSIONAL

-Listing education information is pretty much straightforward for a working professional.
+Listing education on a resume is pretty much straightforward for a working professional.
 Your work experience takes priority over your educational background so the educational information would succeed the professional information section in your resume.
 The purpose of schooling information here is just to state that you bagged an educational qualification of some sorts so bogus details may be skipped.
 Your GPA is not necessary at this level but if you graduated with any honors, be proud to state it.
 Your educational listing should simply include:

 - Name of institution